woodRock/fishy-business/docs/source/minutes.rst

     * Bach is still on leave.
     * Mengjie was busy.
     * Need to write drafts for experiments that I have run.
-    * Decision tree results are good, but need to explained.
+    * Decision tree results are good, but need to be explained.

 What I've done
     * [ ] Feature selection on fish part